TALK TO SALES

 Personnel files

-Your personnel files should include all job-related documentation and information about your employees.
-This includes hiring records, performance reviews, and any disciplinary actions.
+Your employee records should include all job-related documentation and information about your workforce.
+This includes hiring records, performance reviews, and disciplinary actions.
 You should also keep documents your employees have signed, such as non-compete or confidentiality agreements.

 Medical records

-Employee medical records must be kept confidential and separate from other personnel files per the Americans with Disabilities Act (ADA) regulations.
+You must keep employee medical history confidential and separate from other personnel files per the Americans with Disabilities Act (ADA) regulations.

 Your separate medical records files can include documents related to medical leave, accommodations, workers' compensation, and other files applicable to your organization.